-Review of the Codes of Practice for Trinidad and Tobago Electricity Commission (T&TEC)
+Codes of Practice for Trinidad and Tobago Electricity Commission (T&TEC)

-January 2018
+April 2018

-This document presents the revised version of the Codes of Practice for the Trinidad and Tobago Electricity Commission.
+This document presents the RIC's Final Decision on the Codes of Practice for the Trinidad and Tobago Electricity Commission.
 The Codes of Practice are essentially a set of customer-related standards, policies, procedures and practices that T&TEC is required to adhere to when dealing with specific consumer issues.
-This is the first review of the Codes since 2010 and it features new elements as well as items that have been retained from the earlier version.